-- Add garlic scapes, basil, and salt to the large bowl of a food processor.
+Add 10 to 12 garlic scapes, 1 cup of basil, and 1/4 to 1/2 teaspoon of Kosher salt to the large bowl of a food processor.

-- Once a smooth paste has been achieved, add parmesan and process until completely mixed in.
+Once a smooth paste has been achieved, add 1/2 to 1 cup of Parmesan cheese and process until completely mixed in.

-- Stop processing and add all of the nuts.
+Stop processing and add 1/2 cup of pine nuts (or walnuts).

-- Using an airtight container, put your pesto in and cover with a thin layer of olive oil before closing the lid.
-Will keep refrigerated for a week or two.
+- Use an airtight container for your pesto and cover with a thin layer of olive oil before closing the lid.
+Pesto will keep, if refrigerated, for a week or two.

 - Spoon garlic scape pesto into ice cube trays.
-When cubes are frozen, remove and transfer to a plastic freezer bag.
+Once the cubes are frozen, remove and transfer to a plastic freezer bag.